prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 **Problem First, Person Later:**

 Imagine this: You’re in an agile retrospective and notice a recurring bottleneck in testing.
-You hesitate—you don’t want a colleague to feel attacked.
+You hesitate - you don’t want a colleague to feel attacked.
 If you stay silent, the problem persists.
 Instead, you say:
 *"I noticed that our testing cycle is taking longer than expected.
 What if we explore automating part of the process or reallocating resources to speed it up?"*

 By focusing on the problem and desired outcome, the conversation becomes productive, not personal.